MonkeManX/monkemanx.github.io/content/paper-summary/What_is_populism.md

 **Deate:** January 2023

-**Paper Type:** Philosophy, Philosophy of Politics, ideology, Political Epistemology i
+**Paper Type:** Philosophy, Philosophy of Politics, ideology, Political Epistemology

 **Short Abstract:**
 Populism is a highly contested term.
 This term makes two contributions: first, it offers a way to evaluate contested concepts like populism; second, it proposes that populism can be understood as a coherent ideology adhering to four foundational principles.